alextaschuk/Literary-Quote-Clock/README.md

 - Butcher’s Crossing, by John Williams
 - The Great Gatsby, by F. Scott Fitzgerald
 - 2001: A Space Odyssey, by Arthur C. Clarke
+- Before the Coffee Gets Cold, by Toshikazu Kawaguchi

 ## Other Notes